pytorch/glow/docs/TensorLayout.md

 Some operations, such as `TransposeNode`, have a shuffle that tells them what to do.
 This can be deprecated and automatically deduced by specifying layout constraints.

-There is some discrepancy is the fact that with currently use both typed tensor, with named dimensions, and explicitly indexed dimensions like we currently do everywhere in the code base, shuffle arrays being an example of that, This may lead to potential inconsistency in certain cases.
+There is some discrepancy in the fact that with currently use both typed tensor, with named dimensions, and explicitly indexed dimensions like we currently do everywhere in the code base (shuffle arrays being an example of this).
+This may lead to potential inconsistency in certain cases.
 We should gradually migrate towards typed tensors in the long run.

 ### Introduce a "Solver" that automatically legalizes layouts

-Said solver will drastically reduce the complexity of loading models from other frameworks:
-We no longer need to insert transposes based on if we are importing `NHWC` or `NCHW`.
-We just need to annotate the `Placeholder` with the layout information we've get at load-time, and which we "forget" afterwards, and let the solver transpose said `Placeholder` to our canonical layout.
+An automated solver will drastically reduce the complexity of loading models from other frameworks: we no longer need to insert transposes based on if we are importing `NHWC` or `NCHW` but rather we just need to annotate the `Placeholder` with the layout information we have at load-time, and which we "forget" afterwards, and let the solver transpose said `Placeholder` to our canonical layout.

-First we will start with a "raw" state of non compliance, Then we have a loop to sink and clamp layout transformations together.
+First we will start with a "raw" state of non-compliance, and then we could have a loop to sink and clamp layout transformations together.

 ### Remove backend specific nodes